Cost Per Wear – Shoe Edition

 Will I buy them again? – I don’t see myself buying any more Ivanka Trump shoes, both due to my political inclinations and the recent news about blatantly copying Aquazzurra’s designs

-Bottom Line : Her dad is a douche (there, I said it!), her company rips off designs from high-end designers.
+Bottom Line : Her company rips off designs from high-end designers.
 But for nondescript pumps, her line has decent ones, that are relatively comfortable at an affordable price.
 I see these shoes lasting another year easily (another 100 wears).
+But I will not be purchasing any more shoes from her brand.

 4. Saks Fifth Avenue Nude Flats:

 I bought them at the Saks Outlet about an year ago.
-They were just a casual shopping buy.
-I tried them on, and they actually fit – surprise!
+I tried them on and they actually fit – surprise!
 I think I bought them just because they fit.
-It is so rare for me to walk into a mall store, pick up a shoe and for it to fit.
+It is so rare for me to walk into a mall or store, pick up a shoe and for it to fit.
 I wear these when I cannot bother with anything else.
 I wear these to Costco, running errands and getting in and out of the house for anything.
 They are really not showing any signs of unusual wear.
 I cannot even recall how much I paid for them.(This is why I hate buying from the store.
 My online purchases have email receipts).
 If I had to guess, they cost between $40 and $50.
 Bottom line: For a casual, unplanned purchase, they are well made and comfortable.

 Cost per wear: About $1 at this point.
 I will try and find a replacement for this pair when it wears out.
 Something I can slip on in a rush, run errands in etc. I want to actively keep the price point low on this replacement.
 Something under $150-200.
 Well made.
 Relatively indestructible.